-This is the company that gave rise to the Comer Energia Group in 2001, based on the regulation of the free energy market.
-Starting 20 years ago as a manager for consumers who were entitled to migrating to a still incipient market full of on both consumer and generator sides.
+This is the company that gave rise to the Comerc Energia Group in 2001, based on the regulation of the free energy market.
+Starting 20 years ago as a manager for consumers who were entitled to migrating to a still incipient market full of unanswered questions, Comerc Gestão became the largest energy management company in Brazil on both consumer and generator sides.